Identity Guard Spouse Coverage

 How Will Identity Guard Protect My Spouse?

-Under the Premier plan, which we tested out in our Identity Guard review, Identity Guard monitored our credit from the three major credit bureaus, Experian, Transunion and Equifax.
-Aside from credit monitoring, the service including monitoring for the following areas:
+Under the Ultra plan, which we tested out in our Identity Guard review, Identity Guard monitored our credit from the three major credit bureaus, Experian, Transunion and Equifax.
+Aside from credit monitoring, the service included monitoring for the following areas:

 - Dark web: The dark web is an area of the web where everyone is anonymous, so as you can imagine, it contains billions of stolen passwords.
 Identity Guard scanned the dark web for our credential to ensure we were safe.

-- Bank account: Under the Total and Premier plans, we were alerted if anyone took over our bank accounts or tried to open a checking or savings account in our names.
+- Bank account: Under the Total and Ultra plans, we were alerted if anyone took over our bank accounts or tried to open a checking or savings account in our names.

 Now, that’s not quite as comprehensive as some other identity monitoring services we’ve reviewed that monitor everything from 401(k) alerts to sex offender regestries, but Identity Guard certainly covers the basics of identity monitoring.
 Plus, they threw in a few cybersecurity tools for safe browsing and anti-phishing to make our accounts even more secure.
 But how much does it cost?